 /dev/shm and a

-symbolic link to that file will be created in the MaxScale log directory.
+symbolic link to that file was stored in place of the normal MaxScale log.

 Enable or disable the logging of messages whose syslog priority is warning.
 Messages of this priority are enabled by default.